YahooArchive/mojito/docs/dev_guide/code_exs/scroll_views.rst

 #.
 Change to ``mojits/scroll``.

 #.
-To have the controller send image data to the view template for the scrolling widget, replace the code in ``controller.server.js`` with the following:
+To have the controller send image data to the template for the scrolling widget, replace the code in ``controller.server.js`` with the following:

    .. code-block:: javascript